 The Northern Rivers Writers’ Centre is a full-time centre that provides resources, information and literary activities for writers and readers.
-The Centre offers a year-round program of workshops, seminars and events as well as the annual Byron Bay Writers' Festival.
-Find out more.
+The Writers’ Centre is a non-profit, incorporated organisation receiving core funding from Arts NSW.
+We are member-based with a membership of more than 700 individuals and organisations.
+The Centre offers a year-round program of workshops, seminars and events as well as the annual Byron Bay Writers Festival.

 The NRWC Mentorship Program also offers an opportunity for emerging writers to work closely with a professional mentor to develop their work and improve their publishing opportunities.

 As a regional writers’ centre, we are responsible for promoting Australian literature and enhancing the skills of writers and readers in the Northern Rivers of NSW and beyond.
 The region we cover stretches from Taree to Tweed Heads and west to Kyogle.

 Applications open 1 March and close 15 March